Hit 't' to toggle to a non-slide view.

 Good thing we're madly in love.
 We met in high school.

 Zoe is a professional, full time musician.
-She has three albums (CDBaby, iItunes) out: Traveling Moon , Roadside Saints, and, in 2009, Bonfires.
+She has four albums (CDBaby, iItunes) out: Traveling Moon , Roadside Saints, Bonfires, and, in 2013, Coyote Wings.
 (There was a prior homegrown CD, "As Soon As I'm On Top Of Things", "published" through (the old) MP3.com.
 Lotta good songs on it which are moving to produced albums.)

 She plays guitar, banjo, piano, and, most recently, the melodica.
 She sings, arranges, and composes as well as writing lyrics.